 This is where other standards of living like us and other heavenly bodies reside on this planet.
-There is seven planetary system here: Jambu, Plaksa, Salmali, Kusha, Karuncha, Shaka, and Pushkara, each divided according to the seven seas.
-Each of the systems is twice as large as the one preceding it, and they are made of respectively: salt water, sugarcane juice, liquor, ghee, milk, emulsified yogurt, and sweet water.
+There is seven planetary systems here: Jambu, Plaksa, Salmali, Kusha, Karuncha, Shaka, and Pushkara, each divided according to the seven seas.
+Each of the systems is twice as large as the one preceding it, and they are made of respectively: Saltwater, sugarcane juice, liquor, ghee, milk, emulsified yogurt, and sweet water.

 The Bhumandala looks like a lotus flower, and the seven planetary systems are the petals of the lotus.
 The radius of the plane of this planet is 93 million miles.